SamuelSchlesinger/user-system/README.md

 # User System

-A basic user system with objects and roles at the user and session level, with sessions stored in the database hashed with bcrypt.
+A basic user system with objects and roles at the user and session level, with sessions stored in the database and passwords hashed with bcrypt.
 Useful for branching off of for other projects, kept tearing it out of old ones so I figured I'd give it a home.

 ## Technical Discussion